danielabmartins/devops-24-25-1241902/CA1/README.md

     }
 ~~~~

 Finally, I debugged both the server and client components of the application as to detect and resolve any issues introduced
 by the creation of the email field.

 - #### Merging with the main

 To merge changes from the email-field branch, I first committed the updates.
 In the message I mention the previously
-created issues with 'Closes #3 #4 #7'.
+created issues with ``Closes #3 #4 #7'``.
 I have learned that using a keyword like *closes* or *fixes* along with the number
 of the issue inside the commit message, automatically closes it.
 However, in this case, only issue #3 closed.
 As I looked
 into this, I understood that I need to write *closes* before each issue if I want all of them to close.
 In the future, I
 will apply this command properly.